kanikadchopra/MissiNews/README.md

 <li> Collecting and labelling categories for Mississauga News tweets to apply transfer learning to classify news-related tweets
 <li> Created a general visualization for crime related data

-## Future Plans:
-<li> Try reducing features to reduce overfitting
-<li> Learn how to handle imbalanced datasets and see if this helps increase the accuracy
-<li> Collect and label more news-related tweets
-<li> Apply transfer learning to train the model on the news-related tweets
-<li> Use cosine_similarity to make sure tweets based on the same topic are not double counted </li>

-## Long-Term Plans
-<li> Analyze crime trends over 2018 to 2020 on a monthly and seasonal basis </li>
-<li> Create more interactive visualizations so user can choose a category and time span and see the news activity during that range
-<li> Collect location or general area data for each crime and plot it on an interactive geographic map </li>
-<li> Eventually do this with other cities as well </li>

 ## Steps to Run:
 1. Install virtualenv: `pip install virtualenv`
 2. Create your virtual environment: `virtualenv news`